danvk/boggle-paper/paper/content.typ

   [{A, O}], [D]
 )

-- There are three words that use all four cells: DATE, DOTE and TOED.
-So for this set of cells, it's better to pick "O" than "A."
+- There are two words that use all four cells with an "O:" DOTE and TOED.
+But only DATE uses all four with an "A." So for this set of cells, it's better to pick "O" than "A."
 - There are many words that use "T," "E" and "A:" ATE, ETA, EAT, TEA.
 But there's only one word that uses "T," "E" and "O:" TOE.
 So for these cells, it's better to pick "A" than "O."

 These two are summed.
 Of course, the cell can't be both an "A" and an "O" at the same time, so this inconsistent choice results in an overcount.
 The bound is 10, whereas both boards score 8.
 (The "spelling order" bound is 11.)